rjb25/modern-cljs/doc/second-edition/tutorial-01.md

 task.
 Aside from internally generated temporary directories, everything happens in the explicit `target` directory.

-Open a browser and visit the local `target/index.html` file.
+Open a browser and visit the local `target/index.html` file (Not the html/index.html file!).
 Now open the console in your Development Tool (e.g. Chrome Development Tool).
 If everything went ok, you should see "Hello, World!" printed at the console.